 In partnerships, the size of your partner is worth considering.
 When looking for a partner to help you expand, it’s crucial to choose a big enough business to stand on its own.
 You also need a partner that is ready to scale with you, enough revenue and size to adapt if your partnership is successful with some velocity.

 At the same time, partnering with a business that is too sprawling will diminish your importance in the partnership.
 A global brand with hundreds of nearshore partners will not invest in any one partner.
-A smaller nearshore team is more likely to care about your joint success and support entirely in the endeavor.
-Your partner might do some proposals to improve and adapt to the market as a team with a small to medium-sized nearshore partner.
+A smaller nearshore company is more likely to care about your joint success and support entirely in the endeavor.
+Your partner might make some proposals to improve and adapt to the market as a team with a small to medium-sized nearshore partner.

 6. Are They Established And Ensured Not To Disappear?